BBVA/docker-hdfs-alluxio-spark/README.md

-# HDFS ALLUXIO SPARK ZEPELLIN
+# HDFS ALLUXIO SPARK ZEPPELIN
 This repository contains the docker images and the Openshift code to bring up a a complete HASZ environment.

 Please complete this document if you find errors or lack information.
 Just git push it! :)